-Students who do not meet the admissions criteria but show unusual promise for becoming a successful Pfeiffer University student may request admission on conditional acceptance.
-In those instances the student application, along with a letter of explanation, will be reviewed by an admissions review committee for consideration.
-When admitted on conditional acceptance, undergraduate students must attain a cumulative GPA of at least a 2.0 for their first 12 hours of study taken at Pfeiffer University, or they will be subject to academic suspension.
+Students who do not meet the admissions criteria for becoming a successful Pfeiffer University student may request admission on a conditional acceptance.
+In those instances, the student application along with a letter of explanation, will be reviewed by The Conditional Admissions Review Committee.
+When admitted on a conditional acceptance, students must attain a cumulative GPA of at least a 2.0 for their first 12 semester hours taken at Pfeiffer University, or they will be subject to academic probation.

-Persons considering applying to Pfeiffer University at Charlotte can apply online at www.pfeiffer.edu or by writing:
+Individuals considering applying to Pfeiffer University at Charlotte can apply online at www.pfeiffer.edu or by contacting:

-Office of Admissions

-Pfeiffer University at Charlotte

-4701 Park road

-Charlotte, NC 28209

-or by calling: (704) 945-7357, by faxing: (704) 945-7330, or email: degreecompletion@pfeiffer.edu
+Office of Admissions Pfeiffer University at Charlotte 1515 Montford Park Charlotte, NC 28209 or by calling: (704) 945-7320, by faxing: (704) 945-7330, or email:

+adultdcadmisions@pfeiffer.edu

-Admission Requirements for Degree-Seeking Candidates:
+Admission Requirements for Adult Degree-Seeking Candidates:

-- 1. Evidence of 45 transferable credit hours - 2.
-Transcripts from all colleges attended - 3.
-2.0 GPA in previous college work - 4.
-A passing score on the TOEFL examination or equivalent taken within the last five years for applicants for whom English is a second language (us citizens exempt) - 5.
-Students enrolling in any of our degree completion programs must either own or have access to a computer
+- 45 transferable credit hours - Transcripts from all colleges attended - 2.0 cumulative GPA in previous college work - A passing score on the TOEFL examination or equivalent taken within the last five years for applicants for whom English is a second language (US citizens exempt) - Students enrolling in any of our adult undergraduate degree completion programs are required to have access to a computer

-Instructions for Degree-Seeking Candidates
+Instructions for Adult Degree-Seeking Candidates

-To be considered for admission as a degree-seeking candidate, prospective students must submit the following:
+To be considered for admission as a degree-seeking candidate, prospective adult students must submit the following: